 Enabling Contravariance with the in Type Parameter Modifier in C# 4.0 (and Later)

 Covariance that “goes backward” is called contravariance.
-Again, suppose two types X and Y are related such that every value of the type X may be converted to the type Y. If the types I<X> and I<Y> always have that same special relationship “backward”—that is, every value of the type I<Y> can be converted to the type I<X>—we say, “I<T> is contravariant in T.”
+Again, suppose two types X and Y are related such that every value of the type X may be converted to the type Y. If the types I<X> and I<Y> always have that same special relationship “backward”—that is, every value of the type I<Y> can be converted to the type I<X>—we say that “I<T> is contravariant in T.”

 Most people find that contravariance is much harder to comprehend than covariance is.
 The canonical example of contravariance is a comparer.
 Suppose you have a derived type, Apple, and a base type, Fruit.
 Clearly, they have the special relationship: Every value of type Apple may be converted to Fruit.